 Continuously monitoring performance to help keep your data platform running smoothly reduces the risk of downtime.
 Downtime costs your business heavily in lost productivity and places the data platform team into a harmful reactive posture.

 Manually monitoring SQL Server is tedious.
 You could spend hours each day gathering data from performance counters, event logs, and DMVs across potentially hundreds of servers and instances.
 This is before even considering how you might store and analyze historical information.

-After gathering the data, you'll still need to format and present that data in a logical, consumable fashion—which means you'll have even less time for solving problems.
+You will still need to format and present data in a logical and consumable fashion after collection.
+You now have even less time for solving real problems proactively.

 DBAs who try to perform these tasks manually often abandon daily monitoring altogether.